-We are currently invested substantially in Agency RMBS that are pass-through certificates in entities treated as grantor trusts for federal income tax purposes.
-We will be treated as owning an undivided beneficial ownership interest in the mortgage loans held by the grantor trust.
+We are currently invested substantially in Agency RMBS that are pass-through certificates in entities treated as grantor trust.
 Although the IRS has ruled generally that Agency RMBS that are pass-through certificates are real estate assets for purposes of the 75% asset test, it is not clear how this guidance would apply to secondary market purchases of Agency RMBS that are pass-through certificates at a time when a portion of one or more mortgage loans backing the Agency RMBS are not treated as real estate assets as a result of the loans not being treated as fully secured by real property.
-We have also invested in Agency RMBS that are CMOs, non-Agency RMBS, CMBS, and ABS.
+We have also invested in Agency RMBS that are CMOs, non-Agency RMBS, and ABS.
 We expect that our investments in Agency RMBS that are CMOs, non-Agency RMBS and CMBS will generally be treated as interests in REMICs for federal income tax purposes.
 Such interests will generally qualify as real estate assets, and income derived from REMIC interests will generally be treated as qualifying income for purposes of the REIT income tests described above.
 If less than 95% of the assets of a REMIC are real estate assets, however, then only a proportionate part of our interest in the REMIC and income derived from the interest qualifies for purposes of the REIT asset and income tests.
-To the extent any of our investments in Agency RMBS are not treated as real estate assets, we expect such Agency RMBS will be treated as government securities because they are issued or guaranteed as to principal or interest by the United States or by a person controlled or supervised by and acting as an instrumentality of the government of the United States pursuant to authority granted by the Congress of the T5% asset test and will be subject to the 5% asset test, the 10% value test, and the 25% securities test described above.
+To the extent any of our investments in Agency RMBS are not treated as real estate assets, we expect such Agency RMBS will be treated as government securities because they are issued or guaranteed as to principal or interest by the United States or by a person controlled or supervised by and acting as an instrumentality of the government of the United States pursuant to authority granted by the Congress of the United States.
+Our investments in ABS and non-Agency RMBS or CMBS that are not interests in a REMIC will not be treated as qualifying assets for purposes of the 75% asset test and will be subject to the 5% asset test, the 10% value test, and the 25% securities test described above.